techlore/channel-content/Scripts/Linux Guide.md

 - Hardening:
   - Basic: https://linuxhint.com/linux_security_hardening_checklist/
   - Advanced: https://docs.fedoraproject.org/en-US/Fedora/17/html/Security_Guide/chap-Security_Guide-Basic_Hardening.html
+  - A better Linux hardening guide would be appreciated.
+And no, not one throwing blatant recommendations with 0 context and treating opinions as facts. (ideally)
 - VMs, Dual-booting, and live operating systems
 - Snip-Snip (remove all cams & mics)